FrostyLabs/frostylabs.github.io/_tabs/achievements.md

 ---
 # the default layout is 'page'
-icon: fas check-square
+icon: fas fa-check-square
 order: 2
 author: frosty
 ---

 # Some of my Achievements

-Not to brag haha...
+(low key I have no idea how to align the images to the left with GitHub MD)

 OSCP Badge:

 ![Image](/assets/img/achievements/offensive-security-certified-professional-oscp.png)